Non-Human Identity Auditing: Securing the Unseen

 Effective NHI auditing isn't just a one-time event; it's an ongoing process.
 Here are some best practices to ensure your NHIs are secure:

 - Regularly Review Permissions: Conduct frequent audits of NHI permissions to ensure they adhere to the principle of least privilege.
+This means setting up a schedule, maybe quarterly, to go through each NHI's access rights.

 - Automate Where Possible: Use automation tools to streamline the auditing process, making it more efficient and less prone to human error.
+Automating tasks like discovery and initial permission checks can save a lot of time and reduce mistakes.

 - Monitor Activity: Implement continuous monitoring of NHI activity to detect anomalies and potential security breaches in real-time.
+This is about having systems that constantly watch for unusual behavior from your NHIs.

 - Document Everything: Maintain detailed records of all NHIs, their roles, permissions, and audit history for compliance and future reference.
+This includes things like:

 Practical Steps